larryms/MCW-Linux-lift-and-shift/Whiteboard design session/WDS student guide - Linux lift and shift.md

 **Design**
 Directions: With all participants at your table, respond to the following questions on a flip chart.

 *Migration Phases*:

 1. Provide a high-level diagram for the two phases of the migration of the FGMO helpdesk application to Azure.
 The first phase should use an IaaS approach followed by the second leveraging PaaS technologies.

-2. For each phase capture the following aspects of the Lift & Shift:
+2. For each phase capture the following aspects of the lift & shift:

     -   How will the database be migrated to Azure?

     -   How will the App and Data tiers be split and secured?

-    -   Insure that the designs are built for high availability, cost optimization, performance and using best practices.
+    -   Insure that the designs are built for high availability, cost optimization, performance and using best practices

-3. Describe how you will leverage Azure access control methods to ensure that only administrators of the support application will have access to the new infrastructure.
+    -   Describe how you will leverage Azure access control methods to ensure that only administrators of the support application will have access to the new infrastructure

-4. Detail how monitoring for the support application will be configured as well as how automation could enable the availability to mitigate known issues.
+    -   Detail how monitoring for the support application will be configured as well as how automation could enable the availability to mitigate known issues

 *Network Design*: